codeforester/base/README.md

 ## I don't want to keep my personal settings private, and not in git.
 What should I do?

+    Do one of the following:

     * write a one-liner in `user/<user>.sh` like this:

         source /path/to/your.settings

+    * add the following code to your .bashrc:

+        export BASE_HOME=/path/to/base
+        source "$BASE_HOME/base_init.sh"

+    In both these cases, you need to manage your files manually, outside git.

 ## I do want to use the default settings.
 What should I do?